chelaxian/TG_Voice-Video_MSG/README.md

 ### Configuration

-1. **Edit the config.py file to include your own API ID, API Hash, and allowed user ID.
+1. **Edit the config.py file to include your own API ID, API Hash, and allowed user IDs.
+If you need BotFather bot - also include your botfather token.
 Replace the placeholders with your actual values.**

     ```python
     # Your API ID from my.telegram.org